rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### This week in Rust

-For even more information about what happened during this release cycle, see the past editions of 'This Week in Rust`.
+For even more information about what happened during this release cycle, see the past editions of 'This Week in Rust'.

 * http://cmr.github.io/blog/2013/07/13/this-week-in-rust/
 * http://cmr.github.io/blog/2013/07/21/this-week-in-rust/